RahulMehra-1993/WeatherApp/readme.md

 ## Usage

-To use the app, simply enter the name of a city or town in the search bar and click the "Search" button.
+To use the app, simply enter the name of a city or town in the search bar with a key (for restricted api call counts) and click the "Search" button.
 The app will retrieve the current weather data for that location and display it on the screen.

 ## Screenshots